GUN DEATHS BY INTENT, 2018

 Unreliable

-Among the counties in Washington, Ferry County had the highest gun death rate, followed by Skamania County and Stevens County.
+Among the counties in Washington, Skamania County had the highest gun death rate, followed by Stevens County and Lincoln County.

 Conversely, King County had the lowest gun death rate, followed by Douglas County and Snohomish County.